If you are wondering what to do in Brasov Romania or if you should visit this Transylvanian city on your own, then this post is for you!

 But if you are going for hikes outside of Brasov or taking day trips, you will need to take a local bus or a local train.
 I included all the transportation details in the section for all the things to do outside Brasov (near the end of the post).

-Map: Things to do alone in Brasov Romania
+16 Best things to do in Brasov Romania

 I packed many Brasov attractions in my 1-day itinerary so you can see all the highlights of the city.
 When you follow my itinerary, you can see all the best Brasov attractions efficiently and effortlessly.